DevOps-Amit-tech/Linux-commands/README.md

 **/var** | Variable Files | This is where programs store runtime information like system log files (/var/log); packages and database files (/var/lib); emails (/var/mail); print queues (/var/spool); lock files (/var/lock); temp files needed across reboots (/var/tmp); etc <br> The files stored here are NOT cleaned automatically and hence it provides a good place for system administrators to look for information about their system behavior. <br> **Ex:** If you want to check the login history in your Linux system, just check the content of the file in /var/log/wtmp.
-**/boot** | Static Boot Files | Contains files needed to boot the system **/mnt** | Temporary Mount Points | Temporary mount directory for mounting file system **/lost+found** | Recovered Files | Each Linux file system has a lost+found directory and is useful for recovering files which may be broken due to unexpected shut-down.
+**/boot** | Static Boot Files | Contains files needed to boot the system **/mnt** | Temporary Mount Points | Temporary mount directory for mounting file system **/lost+found** | Recovered Files | Same as "restore".
+Each Linux file system has a lost+found directory and is useful for recovering files which may be broken due to unexpected shut-down.
 **/proc** | Kernel & Process Files |  It contains special files that represent system and process information. <br> 1.
 This is a pseudo filesystem contains information about running process. <br> **Ex:** /proc/{pid} directory contains information about the process with that particular pid. <br> 2.
 This is a virtual filesystem with text information about system resources. <br> **Ex:** if you want to check processor information in Linux (refer to the file /proc/cpuinfo); if you want to check memory usage of your Linux system(refer to /proc/meminfo file); If ypu want to know uptime (refer to /proc/uptime file)
 **/tmp** | Temporary Files | Applications store temporary files in the /tmp directory.
 Files under this directory are deleted when system is rebooted.
 **/selinux** | SELinux Virtual File System | If your Linux distribution uses SELinux for security (Fedora and Red Hat, for example), the /selinux directory contains special files used by SELinux.
 It’s similar to /proc.
 Ubuntu doesn’t use SELinux